The gardens at Goddards

 Explore the five acres of garden rooms on a tour of the private haven of the Terry family and discover the wonderful world of arts and crafts design at Goddards.

 The Arts and Crafts movement in design was a reaction to the excess of Victorian industrialisation and the new notions of a mass market.
 It grew from a desire to revive traditional craftsmanship and restore simplicity and honesty back to design.

 Designers such as William Morris and Charles Rennie Macintosh wanted to reform the way things were made and rebel against this new age of mass production.
-The movement’s aims and aesthetics survive to this day at Goddards and can be seen in each element of the garden down to the plant pots in the greenhouse.
+The movement’s aims and aesthetics survive to this day at Goddards and can be seen in each element of the garden.

 Another cornerstone of the movement was the relationship between the architect and gardener.
 George Dillistone worked closely alongside the architect Walter Brierley to achieve harmony between the two components.
 Constant letters back and forth ensured a marriage of the two disciplines that was to become synonymous with the arts and crafts designs of the day.